senchalabs/docs-i18n/guides/floating_components/README.md

     Ext.Viewport.setHtml('This content is in the viewport and masked because the panel is modal.');
     Ext.Viewport.setStyleHtmlContent(true);

-You can also use the {@link Ext.Container#hideOnMaskTap hideOnMaskTap} configuration to make the panel and mask disappear when a user taps on the mask:
+You can also use the {@link Ext.Container#hideOnMaskTap hideOnMaskTap} configuration to make the panel and the mask disappear when a user taps on the mask:

     @example preview
     Ext.Viewport.add({